Hattix.co.uk PC Hardware Collection

 Manufactured by Gigabyte (yes, the Gigabyte most commonly known as a tier-1 PC motherboard maker and video card vendor) for Intel, and sold in India as the Xolo X900 and in Europe by Orange (now EE) as the San Diego.
 A Russian release was the Megafon Mint.

 It's based around Intel's "Medfield" Atom Z2460 at 1.6 GHz and has pretty much everything a top of the line flagship smartphone of 2012 would need.
-It was, however, released with Android 2.3.7 (Gingerbread) and only Xolo released the Android 4.0 (Ice Cream Sandwich) update which Intel made available.
+It was, however, released with Android 2.3.7 (Gingerbread) and only Xolo quickly released the Android 4.0 (Ice Cream Sandwich) update which Intel made available.
 Orange did later release 4.0.4, but only after ruining it with their hideous theme and built in apps.

 Notably, it has 1 GB RAM, double the standard for the day, 16 GB flash storage (again double), a high density 1024x600 4" display, micro HDMI port, NFC, 8 megapixel rear and 1.3 megapixel front cameras.
 Intel seemed to be heavily subsidising it, as it was available for £120 off-contract!